Tzintzuntzan (Mesoamerican site): The site today

 The yácatas are considered one of the most emblematic sites of the area.
 The site hosts the annual Festival Cultural de Fin de Año in which the indigenous communities around Lake Pátzcuaro demonstrate their culture, mostly through song and dance.
 The annual event is sponsored by the local municipality, other lake communities as well as the state Secretary of Tourism.
 It takes place at the end of December between Christmas and New Year's Day.
 Some of the traditional dances that take place include the Danza del Pescado, Danza de los Moros, Danza de los Tumbies and Pescador Navegante.
 In the evening, there are Purépecha ball games (uárukua) in which the ball is set on fire and sticks similar to those used in hockey are employed.
 The actual Purépecha new year is the beginning of February.

 Religion in the land

-Tzintzuntzan is one of the few places in Mexico where Catholicism is not the only major religion, which has remained dominant since indigenous people abandoned the area.
-Evangelicals and other Protestant denominations have made numerous converts in the last fifty years.
 The most well-known church still standing in Tzintzuntzan is the Monastery of San Francisco; its two open chapels attract tourists interested in the country's religious history.